drshade/haskell-agentic/README.md

 # Agentic Haskell

-WORK IN PROGRESS
+WARNING: in progress ;)

-## Dhall-Typed LLM Outputs
+## Strictly Typed LLM Inputs & Outputs

+Its a real pain-in-the-ass trying to build "agentic" stuff, when the best tool you have is "pls respond in JSON".
+Its too weak, JSON doesn't support sum types, and nor does it have a standard schema.

-This research explores using Dhall as a schema language for structured LLM outputs.
-By leveraging Dhall's type system and Haskell's type classes, we can get LLMs to generate responses that parse directly into strongly-typed Haskell values.
+This research explores using an alternative schema language called Dhall for strictly constraining inputs to and outputs from LLMs.
+By leveraging Dhall's type system and Haskell's type classes, we can get LLMs to generate responses that parse directly into strongly-typed Haskell values too - meaning we can simply compose smaller bits together to form agents.

-### Key Features

-- **Type-safe LLM responses**: Claude generates valid Dhall expressions that are automatically parsed into Haskell data types
-- **Automatic schema generation**: Dhall schemas are derived from Haskell types via `FromDhall`/`ToDhall` instances
-- **Complex type support**: Handles sum types, product types, optionals, lists, and nested structures
-- **Compositional API**: Simple arrow-based interface (`prompt >>> roundtripAsDhall @MyType`)

 ### Example